Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/available_models.rst

     * - :ref:`Nonirrigated Lands Regression Model <NonIrrigatedDoc>`
       - Rainfall, crop price
       - Crop yield, gross revenue

+All :ref:`models produce employment and value add outputs <SummaryResultsSection>` (when configured) through a connection to IMPLAN data.

 The nonirrigated lands model is not included for all regions or all model areas - you will know a region includes rainfall data if the region has a slider to adjust rainfall in the web application.